-This list is not exhaustive.
+This list is not exhaustive where a more comprehensive list is available from the Work Safely Protocol.

 Please see HERE for more information from the FSAI.

 For additional COVID-19 hand hygiene measures, hands must be washed before putting on or after removing PPE.